Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

 With 1993's Mi Tierra, Estefan returned to her roots, recording her first Spanish-language record in close to a decade and earning a Grammy Award for Best Tropical Latin Album; on the follow-up, 1994's covers collection Hold Me Thrill Me Kiss Me, she also recalled her dance-pop origins with a rendition of the Vicki Sue Robinson disco classic "Turn the Beat Around."
 Another all-Spanish effort, Abriendo Puertas, earned the Grammy as well, while Destiny featured "Reach," which was named the official theme of the 1996 Summer Olympics.
 As Latin pop made new commercial headway thanks to the efforts of acts like Ricky Martin and Enrique Iglesias, Estefan reigned as the most successful crossover artist in Latin music history, with international record sales close to the 50 million mark.
 In 1999, she also made her feature film debut alongside Meryl Streep in Music of the Heart, recording the film's title song as a duet with *NSYNC and scoring both a massive pop hit and an Oscar nomination in the process.

-After the supporting tour ended Estefan took a break.
-She had contemplated an album celebrating the ties between Cuban and Brazilian music.
-In late 2016, Estefan, with a host of Brazilian musicians and producers, went through her catalog.
-Together they rearranged and re-recorded music and vocals for 14 of her hits --including "Conga," which was retitled "Samba" -- as well as four brand-new songs.
+With a host of Brazilian musicians and producers, Estefan went through her catalog in 2016.
+Together they rearranged and re-recorded music and vocals for 14 of her hits, including "Conga," which was retitled "Samba," as well as four brand-new songs.
 The completed set was temporarily shelved after Estefan's mother died and other life events intervened.
-In June the single "Cuando Hay Amor" arrived at radio and streaming.
-The full-length Brazil305 was released by Sony in August. ~ Jason Ankeny
+In 2017 she became the first Cuban-American singer/songwriter to receive a Kennedy Center Honor.
+In June 2019, the single "Cuando Hay Amor" arrived at radio and streaming.
+The full-length Brazil305 was released by Sony in August 2020.
+In 2022, she returned with The Estefan Family Christmas. ~ Jason Ankeny